2012 Daytona 500: Finish

 Five laps later, however, a multi-car collision occurred on the frontstretch after Jamie McMurray cut a tire, veered off and collided with Kahne, triggering an eleven car chain-reaction accident involving Edwards, Stewart, Almirola, Keselowski and Smith.
 Earnhardt's and Stewart's cars sustained minor damage; the ninth caution of the race was issued.
 The race restarted on lap 194, with Kenseth again leading.
 As the cars were running single file, A second multi-car collision occurred on lap 197 the entry to turn one, collecting a total of 18 cars including Stewart, Blaney, Stenhouse, Cassill, Kyle Busch and Ryan Newman, triggered the final caution of the race.
-At the lap 201 restart, a green–white–checker finish extended the race to 202 laps, with Kenseth leading Biffle, Hamlin, Earnhardt and Burton.
+At the lap 201 restart, a green–white–checkered finish extended the race to 202 laps, with Kenseth leading Biffle, Hamlin, Earnhardt and Burton.
 Kenseth withstood pressure from Biffle and Earnhardt over the final two laps and crossed the finish line on lap 202 to win his second Daytona 500.
-Biffle weaved on the backstretch to block Earnhardt but the Hendrick Motorsports driver passed Biffle at the finish for second.
+Biffle weaved on the backstretch to block Earnhardt but the Hendrick Motorsports driver passed Biffle leaving turn four at the finish for second.
 Hamlin finished fourth, and Burton was fifth.
 Menard, Harvick, Edwards, Logano and Martin completed the top ten finishers.
 The race had a total of ten cautions and twenty-five lead changes among ten different drivers.